GLOBAL MARKETS-Stocks drop, Treasury yields rise after Fitch downgrades US

 MSCI All Country World Index Market Cap http://tmsnrt.rs/2EmTD6j

-(Reporting by Lawrence Delevingne in Boston, Yoruk Bahceli in Amsterdam and Xie Yu in Hong Kong; Additional reporting by Kevin Buckland in Tokyo; editing by Barbara Lewis)
+(Reporting by Lawrence Delevingne in Boston, Yoruk Bahceli in Amsterdam and Xie Yu in Hong Kong; Additional reporting by Kevin Buckland in Tokyo; Editing by Barbara Lewis and Will Dunham)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.